izumihanako/LightDSA-redis/README.md

+# Overview

+This repository is a modified version of Redis that accelerates the RDB backup process using the DSA accelerator (see the paper *LightDSA: Enabling Efficient DSA Through Hardware-Aware Transparent Optimization*).

+Changes include:
+- `rdb.c` : Primarily modifies `rdbSaveInternal`.
+We add logic for writing to pmem and for optionally using DSA.
+- `rio.c` and `rio.h`: We introduce `RIO_TYPE_PMEM` in `rio.h` and implement functions required for writing to pmem devices, such as `rioPmWrite` and `rioPmFlush`.
+Building on the pmem-enabled Redis code, we add DSA support with ~30 LOC.
+# The Original Readme

 This README is just a fast *quick start* document.
 You can find more detailed documentation at [redis.io](https://redis.io).

 What is Redis?